 Hip impingement describes a spectrum of changes in the hips relating to the soft tissue structures, the cartilage and the bony parts of the ball and socket joint.
 In some patients, there is abnormal bone growth at the front of the neck of the thigh bone or femur and the front of the hip socket or cup.
 This can cause restricted movement and discomfort, particularly relating to certain activities which involve rotation of the hip.
 As damage relating to the soft tissue lip at the edge of the joint (labrum) and damage to the bone progresses, early degenerative changes in the cartilage may also start to develop.

-There are 2 main sub-types of femoro acetabular impingement:
+There are two main sub-types of femoro-acetabular impingement.

 - CAM type impingement involves an abnormal lump of bone on the front of the femoral neck.
 This is more common in young male patients.

 - PINCER type impingement involves excess bone on the front part of the cup.
 This is more common in female patients.